 In the United States, there was a dispute about the tariffs that should be applied to imported tomatoes.
 It was all about money and competition in the marketplace, of course.
-The tariffs on fruit were lower than on vegetables, and someone thought the tomato merchant was paying a lower tariff than he should.
+The tariffs on vegetables were lower than on fruit, and someone thought the tomato importer was paying a lower tariff than he should.

 The fruit side of the dispute said that tomatoes meet the botanical criteria for being fruits.
 They read the definition of fruit from the dictionary to show that tomatoes, just like peaches, pears, grapes, plums, and apples, are fruits.
 If that is the case, the tomato importer is not paying enough in tariffs.

 The vegetable side argued that botany and the dictionary are irrelevant, because the issue is how we sell and use them.
 They also read from the dictionary.
 Cucumbers, squash, and bell peppers also fit the dictionary definition of fruit, yet in the marketplace and in the kitchen, they are all considered vegetables and there is no controversy about them.
 Therefore the tomato merchant was paying the correct tariff.

-You have noticed that no one puts tomatoes in fruit salad.
+You nay have noticed that no one puts tomatoes in fruit salad.

 tomato is not legally binding on the court or relevant to the case.
 What is relevant is how tomatoes are used within the scope of the present lawsuit.
 People call tomatoes vegetables, buy them as vegetables, and use them as vegetables—and the defendant was selling them as vegetables.
 Only the tomato merchant’s adversary called them fruits, and then only at tax time.
 So far as the court is concerned, tomatoes are vegetables and the tariff for vegetables applies.
 The dispute went all the way up to the Supreme Court, which upheld it.

 Now you know how a tomato can call itself a vegetable in the United States.
 It even has a court decision to back it up.
-And what does this have with Jesus?
+And what does this have to do with Jesus?
 Read on.

 Jesus in the Grocery Store